 Ensure you get the most out of your new glasses with great benefits like UV protection, scratch-resistant and anti-reflection coatings.
 Find out more about the different lens coatings to help you find the perfect one for your needs.

-A hard coating is a clear film applied to the lens surface to make it much more scratch resistant.
-It shouldn’t be considered as anti-scratch, but will protect the lens surface from minor abrasions such as occasionally cleaning them with a tissue, though we’d always recommend you clean them with a special glasses cleaning cloth.
+A hard coating is a clear film applied to the lens surface that makes it much more scratch resistant.
+It shouldn’t be considered as anti-scratch, as it will protect the lens surface from minor abrasions such as when cleaning the lens with a tissue.
+We would always recommend that you clean lenses with a special glasses cleaning cloth.